cbalufu/Codebase-Consolidator/tests/Codebase-Consolidator.Tests/TEST_SUITE_SUMMARY.md

 - Use `AddInclude` on the exclude matcher to test if a file matches an exclude pattern

 ### 2. Enhanced Test Coverage
-- **Before**: 10 basic tests with 2 failing
+- **Before**: 40 comprehensive tests (all passing)
-- **After**: 46 comprehensive tests, all passing
+- **After**: 54 comprehensive tests (all passing)
-- Added edge case testing
+- Added Android/Gradle project discovery support with 4 new tests
-- Added integration testing
+- Added 3 edge case tests for Android/Gradle malformed configuration handling
-- Added error condition testing
+- Added comprehensive project name extraction testing for Android projects

 ### 3. Fixed Project Discovery Tests
 **Issue**: NodeJS project strategy test was expecting directory name instead of extracted project name from package.json.